PAYONE-GmbH/magento-2/README.md

 *	`php bin/magento setup:upgrade`
 *	`php bin/magento setup:di:compile`
 *	`php bin/magento cache:clean`

-## Compatibility issues
-To make this extension Magento 2.2 compatible, all Unit Tests have been modified to work with PHPUnit 6, which breaks compatibility towards older versions of PHPUnit.
-Please run all Unit Tests in PHPUnit 6, regardless of your Magento version.

-As of 05/07/2018 this seems, however, broken.
-For the time being, Unit Tests are carried out on Magento 2.2 and 2.3 alone during the Travis build.

 ## Magento Version Support
 We follow Magento's version lifetime according to their [Enterprise Agreement](https://magento.com/legal/terms/enterprise-agreement#support).
 In theory, Magento 2.0 is still supported, but not actively tested.